Publications

 Working papers

-Escanciano, J. C. and Pérez Izquierdo, T.
+Escanciano, J. C. and Pérez-Izquierdo, T.

 Automatic Locally Robust Estimation with Generated Regressors